LONG-TERM CARE INSURANCE

 Nursing Homes

 Nursing homes are also known as skilled nursing facilities.
-These facilities are for those who require more focus on medical care in a hospital-like environment versus in-home care.
+These facilities are for those who require more focus on medical care in a hospital-like environment, versus in-home care.
 Nurses monitor residents around the clock and are always available to provide care on a 24/7 basis.

 Traditional Long-Term Care